-We had to assume that he was taken by a predator, and from the majority of expertise we had received about Delilah’s disappearance, e.g. no evidence left behind, it would seem our bird of prey had struck again, literally taking Mr Drake bodily away.
+We had to assume that he was taken by a predator, possibly the same fox or maybe a bird of prey.
+We would never know as again there was no evidence left behind.
 To say we were upset, was to put it mildly.
 He was a true character.
 Crochety, cantankerous, and swore a lot, but the garden would not be the same without him.
 R.I.P.
 Mr Drake, you will be sorely missed.

 I quickly took the eggs up to our cottage and went about trying to cobble together an incubator.
-I grabbed a thermal cooler, put a towel in it with the eggs on it, and stuck it in front of our heater turned up high.
-I then tried to find, as quickly as I could anything and everything about DIY incubators and hatching duck eggs.
+Grabbing a thermal cooler, I put a towel in it with the eggs on it, and stuck it in front of our heater turned up high.
+Then I tried to find information, as quickly as I could.
+Anything and everything about DIY incubators and hatching duck eggs.